tnyeanderson/heart-sms-backend/README.md

 ## The following is from TChilderhose (edited)

+*TChilderhose put a lot of work in to a C# backend, and gave me the confidence to take this on.
+Thanks!*

 When Pulse SMS was [bought by Maple Media](https://www.androidpolice.com/2020/10/29/it-looks-like-pulse-sms-has-been-bought-by-maple-media-get-ready-for-intrusive-ads/), I started working on a backend that I could selfhost and just fork the android client, manually swap the urls and keys and use that.